verapeeters-thomasmore/serverside_books_20242025/readme.md

       * csrf-protection
       * copy value van XSRF-TOKEN Cookie in de Header X-XSRF-TOKEN
       * this is now done automatically in this collection - you only have to create an environment first (eg dev)
+    * important: always keep postman colletion up-to-date in the repo
   * client is served by server
     * on index.html:  http://localhost:8080/
     * but you must do (at least) a "maven compile" first to make this work